retaildevcrews/mikv-typescript/README.md

 urlFragment: app-service-managed-identity-key-vault-nodejs-typescript
 page_type: sample
 ---
+# Managed Identity and Key Vault with Node.js and Restify

-# Build a Node.JS application using App Service, Managed Identity and Key Vault
+> Build a Node.JS and Restify Web API application using App Service, Managed Identity and Key Vault

 This sample is a Node.JS REST WebAPI application designed to "fork and code" with the following features: